 Well, you need to be careful if such things happen on your website.
 In other words, if users are landing on your website or a relevant page.
 But, they quickly leave that page or unwilling to navigate to the bottom of the page.
 Then it would affect your website overall rankings.

-So, for that, you have to use Google Analytics or software like Hotjar to know your user data.
+So, for that, you have to use Google Analytics or software like Hotstar to know your user data.
 Hence, you can redesign your page to avoid those problems that your users are generally experiencing.

 How To Reduce A Particular Page’s Present Ranking Signals?